cpcloud/turbocheck/README.md

 ## What is this?

-`turbocheck` is a command line tool for monitoring COVID-19 vaccination appointments in the New York metropolitan area.
+`turbocheck` is a command line tool for continuously monitoring COVID-19 vaccination appointments in the New York metropolitan area.

 It uses data from https://turbovax.info to display terminal output with appointment information (straight from TurboVax), including a Google Maps link